 Accreditation of higher education institutions in the United States has traditionally been a peer review process, coordinated and regulated by member institutions (colleges, universities, etc.) as well as accreditation commissions and committees.
 While accreditation of higher education has existed for most of the 20th century, it became a more integral part of the higher education industry in 1952 with the reauthorization of the GI Bill (Servicemen’s Readjustment Act of 1944) which covered the cost of tuition and living expenses for veterans of the Korean War who desired to attend college, high school or pursue other vocational education options.

-The United States is divided into six geographic regions and for each their is a single regional accreditor.
+The United States is divided into six geographic regions and for each, there is a single regional accreditor.
 Each regional accreditor is responsible for accrediting the majority (if not all) of the public and private elementary, secondary and post-secondary education institutions located within the region it serves.

 The following chart shows the 6 regional accrediting agencies for higher education institutions in the United States along with the states they serve.